ibmresilient/resilient-community-apps/.scripts/mirror-containers/README.md

 ### Usage
 /bin/bash mirror-all-images fqdn.registry.io [docker | podman]

-* fqdn.registry.io - name or ip address of the replication repository
+* fqdn.registry.io - name or ip address of the replication registry
 * [docker | podman] - optional reference to the tool to perform the container transfer.
 If missing, the script will attempt to determine which tool exists.